PySymGym/PySymGym/README.md

 ## Repo structure

 - **AIAgent** contains Python agent and related infrastructure to train network, prepare data, etc.
-- **GameServers** contains (as submodules) different symbolic execution engines extended to communicate with the agent, generate data for raining, etc.
+- **GameServers** contains (as submodules) different symbolic execution engines extended to communicate with the agent, generate data for training, etc.
 - **maps** contains target projects that used as inputs for symbolic execution engines, as data for training.

 ## Usage